curl/everything-curl/usingcurl/tls/enable.md

 instructions.

-With curl, if you explicitly specify the TLS version of the protocol (the one that has a name that ends with an 'S' character) in the URL, curl will try to connect with TLS from start, while if you specify the non-TLS version in the URL you can _usually_ upgrade the connection to TLS-based with the `--ssl` option.
+With curl, if you explicitly specify the TLS version of the protocol (the one that has a name that ends with an 'S' character) in the URL, curl tries to connect with TLS from start, while if you specify the non-TLS version in the URL you can _usually_ upgrade the connection to TLS-based with the `--ssl` option.